BethelH/dwbalance/README.md

 - Create component to show the balance checker component and button
     - Create component to hold list of balances
     - Create component for balance row + formatting
-    - Sort the cards in order of balance {cardNumber, balance}
+    - Sort the cards in order of balance
-    - Validate on correct format/
+    - Validate on correct format
 - Test for each component + its validation

 ##### Backend 'ticket' breakdown